 Stittsville IV Sedation Dentistry

 There is no shame in suffering from dentophobia or dental anxiety.
 We realize that it is a legit concern that can cause people to delay or avoid visiting their dentist regularly.
 Thankfully, there are options available to subdue your anxiety and make your next visit to Avenue Dental Specialty Group more relaxed.
+Contact our Stittsville Dentists now or Schedule your Appointment.

-Forms of Sedation Dentistry
+Forms of iv Sedation Dentistry

 There are a number of forms of sedation dentistry ranging from nitrous oxide sedation (“laughing gas”), to oral sedation in the form of pills, as well as IV sedation (see below).
 We recommend consulting with your dentist to see what sedation technique is best suited for your individual case.